lkrimphove/tarot-quest-generator/README.md

 ## Contributing

 Contributions are welcome!
 If you found a bug or have ideas for new features or improvements, feel free to open an issue or submit a pull request.

+## Licensing

+This project is dual-licensed under the MIT License and the MÖRK BORG Third-Party License.

+- All source code is available under the [MIT License](./LICENSE).
+- The specific creative content related to MÖRK BORG follows the [MÖRK BORG Third-Party License](./LICENSE_MORK_BORG).

 ---